November 1-3, 2023

 Hotel Information

-We are pleased to announce the room block at the Hilton Harrisburg is open.
+We are pleased to announce room blocks at the Hilton Harrisburg and the Crowne Plaza are open.
 Early reservations are encouraged to secure the contracted rates.
 Please see below for reservation details.

 Hilton Harrisburg

-The room block will close on 10/13/2023.
+The room block will close on 10/06/2024.
 Rooms are available on a first-come basis.
-You may visit the customized link to book online, 2023 JCJC Annual Conference Room Block Booking, or call 717-233-6000 and identify yourself with the Conference using GROUP CODE: JCJC23.
+You may visit the customized link to book online, 2024 JCJC Annual Conference Room Block Booking, or call 717-233-6000 and identify yourself with the Conference using GROUP CODE: 96J.
 The hotel will confirm your reservation.

-The room block will close on 10/11/2023.
+The room block will close on 10/16/2024.
 Rooms are available on a first-come basis.
-You may visit the customized link to book online, 2023 JCJC Annual Conference Room Block, or call 717-234-5021 and identify yourself with the Conference using GROUP CODE: CAL in the JCJC Call-In Block.
+You may visit the customized link to book online, 2024 Crowne Reservationsor call 717-234-5021 and identify yourself with the Conference using GROUP CODE: CAL.
 The hotel will confirm your reservation.